microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-management-how-to-authorization-system-aws.md

 # Permissions Management API operations quick reference for AWS authorization systems

-The permissions management APIs enable you to request, approve, reject, and cancel permissions requests.
-This article provides a quick reference guide for permissions requests API operations.
+The permissions management APIs enable you to discover permissions assigned to all identities across multiple clouds; request permissions; approve, reject, and cancel permissions requests.
+This article provides a quick reference guide for API operations on AWS authorization systems, supported through the permissions management APIs.

 ## Get all authorization systems